 There are two ways to get Windows XP SP2.
-One of them can be removed, and
+One of them can be removed, and the other cannot.

 I’ll bet you can see where this is headed, can’t you?

-And, as you’ll see in a moment, you really don’t want to remove it
+And, as you’ll see in a moment, you really don’t want to remove it anyway.

 Become a Patron of Ask Leo! and go ad-free!